 They say a picture is worth a thousand words.
 So, let’s take a close look at one of the more startling visual representations of how unaffordable housing has become in the U.S. as shown in Out of Reach.

 This map shows by state the hourly wage a full-time worker (40 hours a week, 52 weeks a year) must earn to afford the fair market rent for a two-bedroom home without paying more than 30% of their income.

-Not too surprisingly, you need a high hourly wage in the expensive North East and West Coast just to afford a modest (not lavish, according to the NILIHC) two-bedroom home.
-You’ll need to earn $32.53 an hour in New York, $35.52 an hour in Massachusetts, and $36.96 in California.
+Not too surprisingly, you need a high hourly wage in the expensive North East and West Coast just to afford a modest (not lavish, according to the NLIHC) two-bedroom home.
+You’ll need to earn $37.72 an hour in New York, $37.97 an hour in Massachusetts, and $39.01 in California.

-And while some state minimum wages are higher (California, for example, is $12 an hour), in many cases it’s still not enough for a couple to afford a two-bedroom apartment without spending more than 30% of their income.
+Some state minimum wages are much higher.
+The minimum wage in California, for example, is $14 an hour for employers with 25 employees or fewer and $15 for employers with 26 employees or more.
+Despite this, in many cases, it’s still not enough for a couple to afford a two-bedroom apartment without spending more than 30% of their income.

 Let’s look at how many hours at minimum wage somebody would need to work to afford a one-bedroom home…

 Affordable Housing and the “Housing Wage”